 Students interested in applying to participate in the in-person residency in February submit a statement of interest.
 Selected participants will be announced mid-December.

-Please note: only students who have attended the taster session are eligible to apply to the residency.
+Please note: only students who registered for the taster session are eligible to apply to the residency.

 Scientist in Residence